Data Model

 - City (Spatial cluster level 1)

-And a third layer of complexity is the potential need for spatial and temporal clusters.
-For example, it is possible that the data structure of the live market Surveillance Activity presented above has to be categorized in decades, year, season, season-year, etc. The following example adds the categorization of the data by season, no matter the markets visited or how many years the Surveillance Activity lasts:
+The following example adds the categorization of the data by season, no matter the markets visited or how many years the Surveillance Activity lasts:

 - Season (Temporal cluster 1)